Seva Lapsha at Work

 &amp;

-<a href="http://sevalapsha.wordpress.com/2008/08/11/prototype-google-analytics-javascript/">
+<a href="https://sevalapsha.wordpress.com/2008/08/11/prototype-google-analytics-javascript/">

 Prototype styled Google Analytics javascript snippet